 For the remainder of this post, we’ll focus on the intention setting portion.
 It’s the most mindful piece of growing and achieving new things.
 Taking time to uncover your intentions first empowers you to write resolutions and goals you are genuinely connected to and deeply driven to achieve.
 It makes your goals make sense!

-Guide to Setting Intentions
+3-step Guide to Setting Intentions

-It is important to remember as you go through the guidelines below, that intentions are not goals or resolutions.
+It is important to remember as you go through the guidelines below, intentions are not goals or resolutions.
 Goals and resolutions hinge on the outcome.
 Intentions place your heart and soul at the helm and determine just how you plan on experiencing the growth or how you want to feel along the way.

 This guide to setting intentions asks you to consider 3 powerful ideas.